The American Plate Number Single Society

 Coil stamps have plate numbers at the bottom center of single stamps and appear at the interval specified.

 Plate numbers and copyright markings for self-adhesive booklet stamps or ATM panes appear on a peelable strip within the pane.
-Copyright, PPD, ZIP code, math aids and other markings have appeared on the back of most regular issues for several years.
+Copyright, Pane Position Diagrams (PPD), ZIP code, math aids and other markings have appeared on the back of most regular issues for several years.

 Regular issues and Commemoratives

-(F) Year of the XXX: no plate numbers
+(F) Year of the Boar: no plate numbers

 15¢ additional ounce rate